-As Green Funeral Directors of the Year 2013 we have been recognised nationally by The Good Funeral Guide for our expertise in environmentally friendly funerals.
+Green Funeral Directors of the Year 2013 and recognised nationally for our expertise in environmentally friendly funerals.

 With a few simple choices it is possible for a funeral to be a dignified, peaceful ceremony in harmony with the environment.
 A green funeral is the natural choice.